 A total of 41 results are returned using the arrays

 An individual result may be a label (the name of the function) or an analytical result value.

 The analytical result could be a label, a value or a columnar array.
 For example, if the Jarque-Bera test is not significant at the 5% level, the individual result is a label “Normal” indicating that the distribution passes the test for a Gaussian Normal distribution.
 The same test returns an array of three values: the label, the JB statistic value and the Chi value for 5%.

 DazStat can also be used as a single array, in column or row orientation, for all results at one time.
 This is more efficient than entering each Stat in individual cells when you want to scope out all the results for your data.

 Individual array results may be returned by using =Index(DazStat(function), Array Number).

 The DazStat 3.2 Examples worksheet contains different returns and an example of how to use DazStat simply and powerfully.

 The returns may have different start and end periods and be in either rows or columns.

-The results are shown in individual cells and as a single array result.
+The results are shown in individual cells or as a single array result.

-The Stat switch can be outside the function, giving you direct control of which results you see.
+The Stat switch value can be in a cell outside the function array, giving you direct control of the results you will see.